itjraymond/java.fun_with_types/README.md

 1. Docker Desktop or Rancher installed locally.

-2. In some situation (e.g. in a company; have software install policies), you may not be able to install either Docker Desktop nor Rancher.
-In such case, you can install `colima` with docker-engine and docker-compose (those are free and does not require Admin Privs on the Mac).
+2. In some situation, for instance, at your company you may have software installation policies prohibiting you to install Docker or Rancher.
+In such case, you can install `colima` with docker-engine and docker-compose as alternatives (those are free and does not require Admin Privs on the Mac).

 3. Also, if you are using Mac M1/M2/M3 with colima, you may need to start colima with arm architecture.
 See aside below.
+But a note of caution:  I did experience issues using colima on a M1.
+Same code base works in a Mac Intel based processor but had weird behavior with testcontainers for test (running a single test on a M1 could endup with few success and few failure; even after running the same test repeatably - I still haven't found the issue hence the caution)

 &nbsp;